JackieC2027/GoJimWebsite/README.md

 - JavaScript

 2. Integrations
-This software integrates with the following services:
+This website integrates with the following services:

 Firebase Authentication: This integration allows users to create accounts, log in, and access personalized features.
 You'll need to set up a Firebase project and configure the authentication service.
 Make sure to replace the firebaseConfig object in the provided code with your own Firebase project's configuration.